FazriMuh/Kumparan-BI-Dashboard/README.md

-# Project Title
+# BI Dashboard

 ## Project Description
-This project is a Flask application for data processing using Python.
+This project is a Flask application for building a dashboard using Python.

 ### Project Structure
 - `app.py`: Main Flask application file.